Take Stadium Security Seriously with These 7 Tips

 Whether you are hosting a professional sporting event, a college pep rally, or a neighborhood festival, stadium security is a serious issue.
 Whether it is an alcohol induced disagreement that turns into a brawl, simple partying that gets out of hand, or a serious shooter issue, event stadium security planning is an important part of keeping people safe while they enjoy their outing.

-Here we share some tips and reminders on how to organize and plan security for stadium events — from a small little league stadium to college and professional sports.
+Here we share some tips and reminders on how to organize and plan security for stadium events — from a small little league stadium to college and professional sports stadium full of people.
 Be in the know and learn more about how you can help everyone have a great time and run a successful event, while keeping everyone as safe as possible.

 Tip #1: Start with The Basics